 Our annual Girls Lead the Way conference is a full day of hands-on learning designed to introduce high school girls in grades 9-12 to engineering and applied mathematics concepts and the Mines campus.
-The day begins with breakfast, followed by major panels where women from Mines speak about their respective majors and answer questions.
+The day begins with a welcome and introduction to the event, followed by major panels where women from Mines speak about their respective majors and answer questions.
 After the panel, girls are broken into smaller groups according to their interest in majors, and attend their first of three hour-long, hands-on activity stations hosted by Mines faculty and students.
-Over lunch the girls get a chance to talk to SWE members about what it’s like to be a college student.
+We will then give an hour for lunch break.
 To close out the conference, girls can take an optional campus tour with Mines Ambassadors.

 The hands-on sessions are overwhelmingly the most impactful part of the day, and make participants more aware of the wide variety of majors and careers available.
 Participants report feeling more confident in their abilities to pursue their passions in STEM.